ozt-ca/TokyoCovidMonitor/README.md

 devtools::install_github('ozt-ca/TokyoCovidMonitor')
 ```

-We highly recommend to install `rstan` and related packages in advance, in order to avoid potential errors (e.g. errors related to `Rcpp`) or conflicts.
+We highly recommend to install `rstan` and related packages in advance, in order to identify and avoid potential errors (e.g. errors related to `Rcpp`) or conflicts.

 For some reasons, we have only checked Mac OS environment.
 It may not work on Windows / Linux / Chrome OS.